 - Know the one-lane bridge rule.
 The main road along the north shore has several one-lane bridges.
 The local custom is to let 5-7 cars go at a time.
 Be sure to count how many cars are in front of you and be courteous to the local rule!

 - Instead of staying at hotels, you can save money by staying at a vacation rental.
-Using VRBO or Airbnb to book a rental on Kauai to save major dollars on your trip.
+Using VRBO to book a rental on Kauai can save you major dollars on your trip.
 Not only are they significantly cheaper than the nearby resorts and hotels, but a lot of them also come fully stocked with beach towels, beach chairs, boogie boards, and can even have kitchens and washing machines.
 Another few bonuses?
 Free parking and no resort fees!

 - If a luxury resort with all the amenities is more your style… you’ll find no better choice than the 5-star St. Regis Princeville Resort near Hanalei.
 Think full-service spa, golf course, gourmet restaurants, and swim-up bar.

 - A helicopter tour and sailing trip around the Na Pali Coast are expensive, but the unforgettable views and memories are 100% worth it.
 A must-do for first-timers.

 - Make sure to book your helicopter or Na Pali sail tours earlier in your stay.
 This will allow time to reschedule if it’s canceled due to weather.

 - There is one Walmart on Kauai near the airport.
 Super convenient.
 It’s a really good place to pick up snacks to bring home as well as souvenirs.